-The Wolverine Brand founded its own tannery in 1908 and has continued to specialize in the leathers used in their products.
-This boot uses what they call the “Warrior Leather” which is USA military-approved for its waterproof pigskin nubuck.
+The Wolverine Brand founded its own tannery in 1908 and has continued to specialize in the leathers used in its products.
+This boot uses what they call the “Warrior Leather,” which is USA military-approved for its waterproof pigskin nubuck.

-While Wolverine is a worldwide company, their roots are here in the United States and they still have several styles that are manufactured on U.S. soil, including the USMC Lightweight Durashock.
+While Wolverine is a worldwide company, its roots are here in the United States, and they still have several styles that are manufactured on U.S. soil, including the USMC Lightweight Durashock.

 What We Like and Don’t Like About Bates USMC Lightweight Tactical Boots

 The USMC Lightweight Durashock boot has been thoroughly tested and is backed by a company that has been perfecting its products since 1885.
 The customer reviews I read stated over and over that they did the job they needed to do, and one customer had even been buying the same style since 2006.
 Repeat business is definitely the highest compliment a shoe can attain.

 The Durashock technology helps reduce shocks and hard blows while sending that energy back into the foot, which is a great attribute for the feet that will be putting this style through some tough trips.

 This particular style is obviously going to be marketed towards the United States Military, as one of its branches is directly in the name.
 The boot has been tested for this specific job which helps build its strong rapport with its customers.